Respecting human rights is a fundamental part of our commitment to protecting stakeholders.

 - ensure we have appropriate mechanisms in place for raising and addressing grievances.

-Our approach upholds our long-standing support for the United Nations Universal Declaration of Human Rights.
+Our approach upholds our long-standing support for international standards including the United Nations Universal Declaration of Human Rights.

 We have set CR objectives to improve our position regarding the requirements of the UK Modern Slavery Act.
 Read our Modern Slavery Act statement.